 Be aware that you may also face misdemeanor or felony charges if you fail to register as a sex offender after a conviction.
 A misdemeanor charge could lead to an additional year in jail and fines of up to $1,000.

 Being charged with a felony could carry prison time of 16 months to three years, along with $10,000 in fines.
 Working with a seasoned lawyer may be able to help mitigate some of these penalties.

 Click to contact our Criminal Defense Lawyers today

-Facing a conviction for arranging to meet with a minor in California can pose serious challenges, but there are defenses against these charges.
-You may be able to argue that a sexual interest in children did not motivate you to set up the meeting, or that you had no plan to perform any lewd acts.
+Facing a conviction for traveling to meet with a minor in California can pose serious challenges, but there are defenses against these charges.
+You may be able to argue that a sexual interest in children did not motivate you to set up the meeting or that you had no plan to perform any lewd acts.